microspectrometer/dev-kit-2020/doc/embedded-c-design.md

   `Queue_s` data type
 - start with these *not* `inline`, then see if a switch to `inline` decreases instruction count in `vis-spi-out.elf`
+- write tests for QueueMethods
+    - [x] QueueLength
+    - [x] QueuePush
+    - [x] QueuePop
+    - [x] QueueIsFull
+    - [x] QueueIsEmpty
+- really what I'm doing is writing better documentation by renaming the tests
+    - say what the test is really testing
+    - do not mistake internal details for functionality

 # keyword const is required for avr-gcc optimal assembly
 - avr-gcc needs a `const` variable passed to a function to use the